Semiclassical two-step model for ionization of hydrogen molecule by strong laser field: Semiclassical two-step model for H molecule

 The electron trajectory $\vec{r}\left(t\right)$ is completely determined by the ionization time $t_0$ and initial transverse velocity $\vec{v}_{0,\perp}$.
 However, in contrast to the atomic case, for ionization of a molecule it is not obvious how to distribute the times of ionization and the initial transverse momenta.

-The two main approaches to this problem are presently used in semiclassical simulations of the ATI in molecules: Molecular quantum-trajectory Monte-Carlo model (MO-QTMC) \cite{Liu2016,Liu2017} and partial Fourier transform approach for molecules (MO-PFT), see \cite{Ivanov2010,Ivanov2011,Liu20162}.
+The two main approaches to this problem are presently used in semiclassical simulations of the ATI in molecules: Molecular quantum-trajectory Monte-Carlo model (MO-QTMC) \cite{Liu2016,Liu2017} and partial Fourier transform approach for molecules (MO-PFT), see Refs.~\cite{Ivanov2011,Liu20162,Liu2017}.
 The MO-QTMC approach is based on the MO-SFA, whereas the MO-PFT introduces the wave function in mixed representation and applies the Wentzel-Kramers-Brillouin (WKB) approximation.
 For the parameters of interest both approaches yield similar results when combined with the QTMC model (see Ref.~\cite{Liu2017}).
-In the present paper we use the MO-PFT approach.
-For the H$_{2}$ molecule the bound-state orbital is the bonding superposition of the two $1s$ atomic orbitals at the atomic centers (see, e.g., Ref. \cite{McQuarrie}).
-Within the MO-PFT the wave function for H$_{2}$ in mixed representation is given by (see Ref.~\cite{Liu20162}):

-Here $\alpha$ is the angle between the molecular axis and the polarization direction, and $\kappa=\sqrt{2I_{p}}$, where, in turn, $I_p$ is the ionization potential.
-In our simulations we use $I_{p}=0.60$ a.u., what corresponds to the vertical ionization potential of H$_{2}$ molecule, i.e., to the case when the H$_{2}^{+}$ ion has the same internuclear distance $R$ as the neutral hydrogen molecule.
-Since in our model the positions of the nuclei are fixed, we disregard the vibrational energy levels when calculating the ionization potential.
+In the present paper we use the MO-PFT model.
+This model is based on the partial Fourier transform (PFT) approach for atoms \cite{Ivanov2010}.
+In order to make the presentation self-contained, here we repeat the main points of the PFT and MO-PFT.

+The mixed representation wave function $\Pi\left(p_x, p_y, z\right)$ of an electron in a zero-range potential and a static electric field that points in the direction of the z axis is given by (see Ref.~\cite{Ivanov2010}):

+Here $p_z\left(z\right)=\left|\partial S\left(p_x,p_y,p_z\right)/ \partial z\right|$ is the electron momentum in the z direction, $S\left(p_x,p_y,z\right)$ is the classical action, and $z_0<0$ is the point (for $F>0$) in the classically forbidden region, where the one-dimensional WKB solution for the motion along the z axis is matched to the wave function of the initial bound state.
+We note that since $z_0$ is not a turning point, the wave function and its derivatives are continuous at $z_0$.
+The exponential of Eq.~(\ref{atom1}) can be found by integration of the Hamilton-Jacobi equation: